KOWL: KOWL today

 In October 2003, Commonwealth Communications, LLC, announced an agreement to sell the stations to Cherry Creek Radio (Joseph D. Schwartz, CEO) holding company CCR-Lake Tahoe IV, LLC, as part of a 24-station deal valued at a reported $41 million.
 The deal was approved by the FCC on December 19, 2003, and the transaction was consummated on February 3, 2004.
 At the time of the sale, the station aired a news/talk/sports radio format.

 KOWL and sister station KRLT were sold by Cherry Creek Radio to D&H Broadcasting LLC effective June 30, 2015; the purchase price for the transaction was $650,000.

 It was announced on 11 August 2015, that KOWL was dropping Rush Limbaugh due to his show "repelling advertisers".

 In May 2024, D&H Broadcasting LLC filed for Chapter 11 bankruptcy, blaming the COVID-19 pandemic eliminating its revenue by 80% as part of the decision, as well as failing to reach a $100,000 GoFundMe fundraising goal.
-On September 16, Rothschild Broadcasting LLC acquired KOWL for $275,000.
+On September 16, Rothschild Broadcasting LLC acquired KOWL and KRLT for $275,000.

+The Federal Communications Commission cancelled the station's license on September 23, 2026.